View Betty Owsley's Obituary on indystar.com and share memories

 |

-Indianapolis - Betty Joan Owsley, 89, passed away Wednesday June 12, 2019.
-She was a Crispus Attucks High School Alumni, she also graduated was a graduate of Fisk University in Nashville, Tennessee, receiving a BA degree, she then received an MA degree in African Studies from Howard University in Washington, D.C. and a MLS in Library and Information Science from Indiana University, Bloomington, Indiana.
+Indianapolis - Betty Joan Owsley, 89, passed away Wednesday, June 12, 2019.
+A graduate of Crispus Attucks High School, she earned a B. A. from Fisk University; M.A. from Howard University and M.L.S. from Indiana University.

-After retiring from the Indianapolis Public Schools, she attended Western State University College of Law in Fullerton, California and Pacific West College of Law and received a JD degree.
+Her employment included working as an instructor and researcher at Howard University and law librarian at Allen Mercer Daniel at Howard University.
+Returning to Indianapolis, she was an elementary educator at Flanner House and at I. P. S. School #86.
+Following retirement, she attended Western State University College of Law in Fullerton, California and Pacific West College of Law and earned a Doctorate of Juris Prudence.
 She received an LLM in International Taxation and Financial Services from Thomas Jefferson School of Law in San Diego California.
-Additional studies were done at Butler University (education) in Indianapolis, Indiana and at the University of Mexico in Mexico City.
-Betty taught at the Flanner House Day Nursery, and two law libraries.
-Betty attended Friendship Missionary Baptist Church Yorba Linda California and Mt Olive Missionary Baptist Church Indianapolis, Indiana Celebration of Life Service at 1:00 p.m. with visitation from 11:00 a.m. until 1:00 p.m. at Stuart Mortuary Chapel, and interment at Crown Hill Cemetery.
-Love one left to cherish her memory include her niece Sherry Owsley Goodloe, Chicago, Illinois.
+Additional studies were done at Butler University and at the University of Mexico, Mexico City.
+Having been baptized as a child at Corinthian Baptist Church, Betty attended Friendship Missionary Baptist Church, Yorba Linda, California and Mt.
+Olive Missionary Baptist Church, Indianapolis.

+On Thursday, June 20, there will be a Celebration of Life Service at 1:00 p.m. with visitation from 11:00 a.m. until 1:00 p.m. at Stuart Mortuary Chapel and interment at Crown Hill Cemetery.
+Loved ones left to cherish her memory include nieces, Patricia Sharpe and Sherry Owsley Goodloe and nephews, Rev. Holsey Hickman and William J. Owsley, Jr., donations/contributions to Edna Martin Christian Center, Indianapolis and the African Children's Foundation.